My Way de Solzen: 2004/5

 He made his first start in 2 mile 1 furling chase at Dieppe, where he was pulled up.
 After his second race, he was sold to new connections and sent to England to be trained by Alan King.

 He made his British debut on November 15, 2004 at Leicester, where he won a 2-mile Class D Novices hurdle under jockey, Robert Thornton.
 After winning his second race a month on at Bangor, My Way De Solzen was stepped up in class, where he contested the Grade 1 Tolworth Hurdle at Sandown, finishing fifth.
-In his debut season in Britain (2004-2005), he went on to contest top Novice Hurdle races at both the Cheltenham and Aintree Festivals, where he finished a distant 15th in the Supreme Novices' Hurdle and a 6 length 2nd in the Mersey Novices Hurdle, respectively.
+In his debut season in Britain (2004-2005), he went on to contest top Novice Hurdle races at both the Cheltenham and Aintree Festivals, where he finished a distant 15th in the Supreme Novices' Hurdle and a 6-length 2nd in the Mersey Novices Hurdle, respectively.

 2005/6

 It was the following season (2005-2006), where My Way De Solzen began to shine.
-He began the season finished 2nd to St. Matthew in a Handicap Hurdle at Haydock in November.
-Then, when stepped up to 3 miles for he first time, he ran out a 5 length winner of the Long Walk Hurdle at Chepstow in December 2005.
-In his prep run for the Cheltenham Festival, he came home a comfortable 9 length winner of the National Spirit Hurdle at Fontwell.
+He began the season finishing 2nd to St. Matthew in a Handicap Hurdle at Haydock in November.
+Then, when stepped up to 3 miles for he first time, he ran out a 5-length winner of the Long Walk Hurdle at Chepstow in December 2005.
+In his prep run for the Cheltenham Festival, he came home a comfortable 9-length winner of the National Spirit Hurdle at Fontwell.
 He then went on to contest the 2006 World Hurdle at Cheltenham, where he was sent off a 9/2 chance.
-He stayed on strongly up the hill to deny the Mick Halford trained Golden Cross by a head, and in the process securing his first victory at the Cheltenham Festival.
+He stayed on strongly up the hill to deny the Mick Halford trained Golden Cross by a head, and in the process secured his first victory at the Cheltenham Festival.
 In his final appearance of the season, he finished a 7 length second to Mighty Man in the Liverpool Hurdle at Aintree.